Duffew/battleships/README.md

     ![welcome and game setup](screenshots/feat_welcome.png)

-+ Games are played between the computer and the player always takes the first turn
++ Games are played against the computer, and the player always takes the first turn
-+ Users are able to input data
++ Users are able to input coordinates to make a choice
 + Players can quit the game easily at the beginning of their turn
 + Scores are maintained throughout the game